Vermont Master Naturalist

 Stewardship Service:

-Concurrently to the core training season, candidates are matched with partnering organizations to complete at least 20 hours of stewardship and engagement service.
-In 2024, teams will be supporting a major conservation stewardship initiative at NBNC.
+Concurrently to the core training season, candidates are matched with partnering organizations to complete at least 16 hours of stewardship and engagement service.
+In 2025, teams will be supporting a conservation stewardship initiative at NBNC.
 Upon completion of the program, certified Vermont Master Naturalists continue to support the local community, while receiving continued mentorship in their future naturalist endeavors.

 Three full weekends in May, June, and October, from 9 am - 4 pm Saturday and Sunday, plus 20 additional project service hours.
 See training schedule below for details.